-Because of the complexity and time that it takes with these steps being outsourced to a skillful foundry, the price of a piece of sculpture has to reflect these expenses.
+Because of the complexity and time that it takes with these steps to be outsourced to a skillful foundry, the price of a piece of sculpture has to reflect these expenses.
 In order for an artist to make a profit, it is important to understand the value of their time, something Theresa says she is getting better at doing.
 Pricing and selling art especially sculpture often have hidden expenses that a buyer may be unaware of, understanding the creative process behind the type of art you plan to purchase will help determine its value.

 Theresa shares how grateful she is for the inspiration and knowledge she has gained from local sculptors who have helped her advance with her career and work.
 Sculptors Russ Faxon and Alan Lequire have been her primary mentors in Nashville, helping save time with perfecting her craft on a professional level.
 She also still enjoys drawing but finds that most of her time is spent working with clay currently.

 Theresa is represented by Gallery 202 in Franklin, Tennessee.
 Her first large commission came when she won the 2019 Public Monument competition to create a life-sized piece that was placed in front of the City Hall in Little Rock, Arkansas.
 She signed up with CaFÉ, a regional nonprofit arts service organization where you can research public art calls for work.
 When researching the call for artist listings she came across the annual art show submission for “Sculpture on the River,” they were accepting 49 artists.
 Theresa entered her first submission proposal and was surprised when she won.
 She created two bronze boys for the show that are now publically displayed in front of the Little Rock Arkansas City Hall.